cortexproject/cortex/docs/apis.md

 ### Experimental API

-Simiarly to the Cortex Ruler, the Cortex Alertmanager supports operations using a configured object storage client as a backend for the storage and management of user's Alertmanager configuration.
-These API endpoints are opt-in and must be enabled via the `experimental.alertmanger.enable-api` config flag.
+Similarly to the Cortex Ruler, the Cortex Alertmanager supports operations using a configured object storage client as a backend for the storage and management of user's Alertmanager configuration.
+These API endpoints are opt-in and must be enabled via the `experimental.alertmanger.enable-api` CLI flag.

 ### Get Alertmanager configuration